Harold Cole: The escape line

 French citizens helped British soldiers and airmen flee German-occupied northern France for relatively benign southern France, called Vichy France and unoccupied by Germany until November 1942.
-Marseilles was the usual destination.
+Marseille was the usual destination.
 However, the Germans and Vichy French government made it more difficult for the British soldiers and their French helpers to travel southward.
-Cole's contacts and his wide-spread network had the sophistication and technical capability to provide false identity cards and travel documents, clothing, guides, and travel expenses to British evaders and escapees.
+Cole's contacts and widespread network had the sophistication and technical capability to provide false identity cards, travel documents, clothing, guides, and travel expenses to British evaders and escapees.

 Despite his influence, Cole had detractors.
 One of the most active women helping British evaders, Maud Olga Baudot de Rouville, said of him, "he was always borrowing money, or begging petrol, and never repaying it, and he talked ill of people behind their backs...he had women everywhere and was always going on sprees with them."
 She eventually broke off contact with Cole.

-In January 1941, Roland Lepers led a group of eight British soldiers and airmen south to Marseilles where he came into contact with Ian Garrow, the leader of the clandestine Pat O'Leary escape line (Pat Line) which was dedicated to transporting British soldiers stranded in France to neutral Spain from where they could be returned to Britain.
+In January 1941, Roland Lepers led a group of eight British soldiers and airmen south to Marseille, where he came into contact with Ian Garrow, the leader of the clandestine Pat O'Leary escape line (Pat Line) which was dedicated to transporting British soldiers stranded in France to neutral Spain from where they could be returned to Britain.
 Garrow was impressed.
-He gave Lepers FRF10,000 (about $3,700 in 2020 US dollars) for expenses, and when Cole visited Marseilles in February, Garrow named him the head of the Pat line in northern France and gave him another FRF10,000 for expenses.
-In the following months, Cole and Lepers transported a group of five to ten English soldiers and airmen south to Marseilles every two weeks, for which Cole received reimbursement for the expenses he claimed from Garrow.
-Abbé Pierre Carpentier, a French chaplain, organized the difficult and illegal border crossing between occupied France and Vichy France.
-Cole began to spend most of his time in Marseilles.
+He gave Lepers FRF10,000 (about $3,700 in 2020 US dollars) for expenses, and when Cole visited Marseille in February, Garrow named him the head of the Pat line in northern France and gave him another FRF10,000 for expenses.
+In the following months, Cole and Lepers transported a group of five to ten English soldiers and airmen south to Marseille every two weeks, for which Cole received reimbursement for the expenses he claimed from Garrow.
+Abbé Pierre Carpentier, a French chaplain, organised the difficult and illegal border crossing between occupied France and Vichy France.
+Cole began to spend most of his time in Marseille.